Operation Samen-ol-A'emeh: Aftermath

 The victory at Abadan was an important morale booster for Iran, and an important stepping stone for the eventual ejection of the Iraqis out of Iran.
-As a result of the victorious operation, the critical road of Ahvaz - Abadan road was reopened, allowing logistic support and reinforcement for the troops in Abadan.
+As a result of the victorious operation, the critical Ahvaz – Abadan road was reopened, allowing logistic support and reinforcement for the troops in Abadan.
 With a carefully planned operation and well-executed use of their available materials, the Iranians routed a theoretically superior opponent.

 After the operation, a large number of tanks and heavy vehicles were left by the Iraqi army.

-Saddam Hussein ordered the execution of seven commanders after the operation, including General Juwad Shitnah.
+Saddam Hussein ordered the execution of seven commanders, including General Juwad Shitnah, after the operation.